 Perhaps less familiar than the progression of the Beatles is the work of Frank Lloyd Wright.
 A masterful self-promoter, he imprinted a style of residential architecture in Oak Park, IL that came to be known as the Prairie Style, with its blockish muscularity of low-pitched rooflines and wide confident eaves punctuated by strong horizontal planes.
 Although developed originally by his earliest mentor, Louis Sullivan, it was not fully realized without Wright's rendering that catapulted him into the darling of American architecture.
 Followed by a period of darkness and personal loss only to reemerge with the likes of the textile registry of The Unity Church and the Imperial Hotel and The Biltmore Hotel and again, followed by horrible personal tragedy and seemingly inescapable darkness to leap back with the thoroughly modernistic Johnson Wax office building and the Marin County Civic Center and finally, finding peace and contentment in his 80's, providing the archivists and historians of the genre with one of the most enduring and mesmerizing anecdotes leading to the creation of the most noted piece of residential architecture in the entire world.

 The iconic architect, at 67 and wallowing in one of the aforementioned dark phases of his life, was approached by the retailer Edgar Kaufmann with a commission to design a residence set amidst the pine woods of southwestern Pennsylvania.
 On a subsequent visit to the site in November 1934, Wright requested a survey showing not only the elevations, but to include the placement of every tree and every boulder as well as the topography of a babbling brook that was to be central to the residence.
 Over the course of the following ten months, Kaufmann made several entreaties to learn the progress of the design and each time was dismissed with an assurance that things were ' . . . coming along nicely.'
 But in truth, not a single line had been sketched.
-Finally, growing concerned, Kaufmann called one morning in September of 1935 while in Milwaukee on business and expressed a desire to make the two hour drive to Taliesin East, Wright's noted home and studio.
+Finally, growing concerned, Kaufmann called one morning in September of 1935 while in Milwaukee on business and expressed a desire to make the two-hour drive to Taliesin East, Wright's noted home and studio in Wisconsin.
 Wright said fine ' . . . we've got something to show you.'
 While in truth he had nothing whatsoever.

 According to a number of nervous apprentices who were eyewitness to the events of that morning, Wright turned to a blank sheet and calmly over the next two hours drew the plans in the time it took Kaufmann to drive from Milwaukee.
 Not just the house, situated directly over the waterfall instead of Kaufman's original request that it be below to afford a defining view of the site, but to include in his sketch every boulder and tree accurately placed without consulting the site survey.
-Mr Kaufmann arrived and was ushered in to the studio where Wright stood, solicitously offering the completed design as if it had been completed and waiting for weeks, or perhaps months.
+Mr Kaufmann arrived and was ushered in to the studio where Wright stood, solicitously offering the completed design as if it had been ready and waiting for weeks, or perhaps months.